White Farm Equipment: History

 White produced tractors, combines, outdoor equipment such as lawn tractors, corn planters, tillage equipment such as plows, disks and field cultivators 4 wheel Drive.
 Some of the products were made by outside companies to White specifications.

-In 1979 White Motors spun off its agriculture division to a Texas firm called TIC.
-The White line was branded WFE (White Farm Equipment).
+Due to financial struggles, in 1979 White Motor Corporation sold its agriculture division to a Texas firm called TIC.The White line was branded WFE (White Farm Equipment).
 The White Outdoor Equipment portion that offered Lawn & Garden equipment was sold to MTD in 1981.

 The agriculture market hit a severe recession in the early 1980s, and TIC sold WFE to Allied Products.
 Allied owned the New Idea farm equipment brand and formed a new division called White-New Idea.
 The White combine line was sold to Massey Ferguson in the late 1980s.

 As it happened, Massey Ferguson later spun off the combine division into Massey Combines, then later re-absorbed the company after various lawsuits.
 After White and White-New Idea were sold to AGCO, AGCO also purchased Massey Ferguson, in effect, re-uniting the former White combine line with the former White tractor company.

 Today White is an AGCO brand.
 AGCO was formed in 1990 by former Deutz-Allis executives.
 The executives took over Deutz-Allis and then purchased the White tractor line and Hesston Corporation brands in 1991.
 The remaining White-New Idea Company was purchased by AGCO in 1993 from Allied.